 Kindergarten is an exciting time for students, parents and teachers as well.
 We have outlined a few things you should know as the Kindergarten year begins for you and your child.

-There are three Kindergarten classes at St. John Fisher: Mrs. Caffrey Room 110, Mrs. Fanjoy Room 113, and Mrs. Foran Room 114.
+There are two Kindergarten classes at St. John Fisher: Mrs. Fanjoy Room 113 and Mrs. Foran Room 114.

 The ABC’s of Kindergarten:

 If your child is ill please report his or her absence to the school office at

 Birthdays are a special time for everyone!
 You are welcome to send in a treat to share with the class if you wish!
 Please remember no peanuts or peanut butter!
 Also please do not send cakes or cupcakes.

 Parent-Teacher Conferences are November 25th

 The stoplight method is used in each classroom.
 Each child starts the day on green.
 If behavior becomes a problem, he/she will be moved to yellow as a caution.
 They will be held from playtime for ten minutes.
 In the behavior continues to be a problem he/she will be moved to red and held from playtime for the day.
 Hitting, shoving, throwing things are all behaviors that merit an automatic red light.

 Early dismissals are noted in the calendar and in our Monthly newsletters.

 During the year we may take a few field trips.
 We will ask for Parent Chaperones.
 You must be Virtus Trained and have all paperwork on file in the office.
 Forms can be found on our web site.